rsmaller/subnettergui/README.md

 cmake --build .
 ```

-The binary will be dropped in the `Debug` folder under the name `subnettergui.exe`.
+The binary will be dropped in the `build` folder under the name `subnettergui`.